 Physicians Who Treat Breast Cancer

 Selecting physician specialists to treat your breast cancer is an important decision to make.
 When selecting a team of physicians to treat breast cancer, it is important to look for specialists who are highly trained in their fields.
+The comprehensive teams of expert breast cancer specialists at MemorialCare Breast Centers located in Orange County and Los Angeles County are devoted to the care of women who have breast cancer.

 Physicians who have completed their residency training in a specific area of medicine are on their way to become specialists.
 Once they have completed their education, training and national board exams they become board-certified specialists in their field.

-What are there so many different breast cancer specialists?
+Why are there so many different breast cancer specialists?

 Breast cancer can be treated effectively with a team of oncologists, radiation oncologists, surgeons, pathologists, and geneticists who are trained in breast cancer care.
 Specialists will be able to work with you to develop a comprehensive strategy for your breast cancer treatment and increase your chances for getting the best possible results.